pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 *   Initial release.
 *   Check for active GlotPress.
 *   Check for existent `pt` root and `pt-ao90` variant translation sets.
-*   Convert `current` Portuguese (Portugal) root translations and add to the Portuguese (Portugal AO90) variant translations.
+*   Convert `current` Portuguese (Portugal) root translations and add to the Portuguese (Portugal, AO90) variant translations.
 *   Sync `current`, `rejected`, `fuzzy`, `old` translations between root and variant locales.
 *   Obsoletes `current` variant translation if a new root translation (same `original_id`) is added and doesn't need conversion.